elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

     <div></div>

 - Bridge pattern implementation increases code complexity.
-- Interfaces with only a single implementation
+- Interfaces with only a single implementation.
-- Multiple indirections - A level of indirection is introduced as the request is passed from the abstraction to the actual Implementor.
-- You might make the code more complicated by applying the pattern to a highly cohesive class.
+- Using the technique in a highly cohesive class may cause the code to become more complicated.

 <br />
   </div>